AndyDunkelHell/Portfolio/OtherProjects/Media/README.md

 Furthermore, in the YouTube channel of the ![AWO Kreisverband Aachen-Stadt e.V.
 I](https://www.youtube.com/@awokreisverbandaachen-stad3461) I participated in videos of their channel up to 2022, including a 360 degree video tour of the city of Aachen and a live stream for Karneval 2021.

-Finally you can find some videos in my personal ![youtube channel] (https://www.youtube.com/channel/UCdisWnISnJLQ6v6fTtsIdaw) I did during my exchange year in Germany!
+Finally you can find some videos in my personal ![YouTube channel] (https://www.youtube.com/channel/UCdisWnISnJLQ6v6fTtsIdaw) I did during my exchange year in Germany!